James Stewart, 1st Lord Doune: Wedding and masque at Castle Campbell

 He married Margaret Campbell (d.
 1592), sister of Archibald Campbell, 5th Earl of Argyll at Castle Campbell on 10 January 1563.
-There was a masque involving courtiers and musicians dressed in white taffeta as shepherds.
-However, both Mary, Queen of Scots and her half brother James Stewart, 1st Earl of Moray became ill.
+There was a masque involving courtiers and musicians playing lutes dressed in white taffeta as shepherds.
+However, both Mary, Queen of Scots and her half brother James Stewart, 1st Earl of Moray became ill during their stay at Castle Campbell.